- Overview

 Ringing or buzzing in the ears (tinnitus).

-Regarding otitis, the acute form of the disease manifests with earache (otalgia), fever, irritability and autophony (one’s own voice sounds too loud).
+Regarding otitis, the acute form of the disease manifests with earache (otalgia), fever, irritability and autophony (perception your own voice is too loud).

 Substantiated information by: